rhobs/observability-operator/docs/api.md

         <td><b>tenantId</b></td>
         <td>string</td>
         <td>
-          `tenantID` is the tenant ID of the Azure Active Directory application that is being used to authenticate.<br/>
+          `tenantId` is the tenant ID of the Azure Active Directory application that is being used to authenticate.<br/>
         </td>
         <td>true</td>
       </tr></tbody>